vdelimad/vdelimad/README.md

-Hello!
-My name is Victor De Lima.
-I'm a student interested in machine learning algorithms research, particularly in improving model performance in real-world applications, enhancing interpretability, and optimizing the trade-offs between quality, time, and cost.
-I am currently pursuing an M.S. in Data Science at Georgetown University.
+I enjoy developing and optimizing computational algorithms.
+I am currently pursuing a Ph.D. in Computer Science at Georgetown University.